 There are several small lakes located in the vicinity of the site.
-Coaghen Lough is located approximately 0.9km to the east of the site.
-Two smaller unnamed lakes are located approximately 0.5km and 0.7km east of the site, while Lough Oony is located approximately 1.2km northwest of the site.
+Drumillard Lough is located approximately 0.6km to the northeast of the site while an unnamed surface water area located approximately 0.5km to the east of the site.
+Killygola Lough and Lough Smiley are located approximately 1km northeast of the site.